Red Riding Hood (2011 film)

-Red Riding Hood is a 2011 American romantic horror film directed by Catherine Hardwicke, and produced by Leonardo DiCaprio, from a screenplay by David Leslie Johnson.
+Red Riding Hood is a 2011 American romantic fantasy horror film directed by Catherine Hardwicke, and produced by Leonardo DiCaprio, from a screenplay by David Leslie Johnson.
 The film is very loosely based on the folk tale "Little Red Riding Hood" collected by both Charles Perrault under the name Le Petit Chaperon Rouge (Little Red Riding Hood) and several decades later by the Brothers Grimm as Rotkäppchen (Little Red Cap).
 It stars Amanda Seyfried as the title role, with Gary Oldman, Billy Burke, Shiloh Fernandez, Max Irons, Virginia Madsen, Lukas Haas and Julie Christie in supporting roles.

 Red Riding Hood had its world premiere at Hollywood on March 7, 2011, and was theatrically released on March 11, 2011, by Warner Bros.
 Pictures.
-The film received generally negative reviews from critics, with praise for Seyfried's performance but criticism for its plot.
-It grossed over $89 million worldwide against a $42 million budget.
+The film was panned by critics but was a moderate success financially, grossing $97.8 million worldwide against its $42 million budget.

 Plot

 Valerie lives with her parents, Cesaire and Suzette, and older sister Lucie in the village of Daggerhorn, on the edge of a forest plagued by a werewolf.
-She is in love with the woodcutter and childhood friend Peter, but her parents arrange for her to marry Henry, son of the wealthy blacksmith Adrien Lazar.
+She is in love with her childhood friend Peter, a local woodcutter, but her parents arrange for her to marry Henry, son of the wealthy blacksmith Adrien Lazar.
 Valerie and Peter plan to elope, only to learn the Wolf has broken its truce not to prey on the townspeople and murdered Lucie.

-The preacher Father Auguste calls upon the famous witch hunter Father Solomon for help, but the townspeople decide to venture into the Wolf's lair.
+The preacher Father Auguste calls upon the famous witch hunter Father Solomon for help, but the townspeople decide to venture into the Wolf's lair to kill it.
 As the village celebrates, Father Solomon declares that the slain animal is a common grey wolf, as the true werewolf would have reverted to human form.

-Father Solomon's men isolate Daggerhorn and investigate the villagers to find out the Wolf's identity.
-That night, the Wolf attacks, and the townspeople shelter in the church while Valerie and her friend Roxanne search for Roxanne's autistic brother, Claude.
-Cornered by the beast, Valerie discovers she is able to understand the Wolf, who threatens to kill Roxanne and destroy the village if Valerie does not leave with him.
-The Wolf escapes, vowing to return for Valerie's decision.
+Father Solomon's men isolate Daggerhorn and investigate the villagers to uncover the Wolf's identity.
+That night, the Wolf attacks, and the townspeople shelter in the church while Valerie and her friend Roxanne search for Roxanne's developmentally disabled brother, Claude.
+When the two become cornered by the Wolf, Valerie discovers she can understand him, who threatens to kill Roxanne and destroy the village if Valerie does not leave with him.
+It escapes, vowing to return for her decision.

-The next day, Claude is captured and killed by Father Solomon's men for supposedly practicing black magic.
+The next day, Claude is captured and killed by Father Solomon's men, who confuse his agitated state for supposedly practicing black magic.
 Roxanne reveals that Valerie is able to communicate with the Wolf.
-Believing Valerie is also a witch, Father Solomon displays her in the town square to lure the Wolf.
+Believing Valerie is also a witch, Father Solomon displays her in the town square to lure out the Wolf.

 Henry and Peter help Valerie escape.
-Henry brings Valerie to the church, where the Wolf bites off Father Solomon's hand with silver-coated fingernails.
-The villagers shield Valerie from the Wolf, who is again forced to flee after burning its right paw on the church's holy ground.
-Since Father Solomon has been bitten by the Wolf, the Captain has no choice but to kill him.
+Henry brings her to the church, where the Wolf bites off Father Solomon's hand with silver-coated fingernails.
+The villagers shield Valerie from the Wolf, who is again forced to flee after burning his right paw on the church's holy ground.
+Since Father Solomon has been bitten by the Wolf, the Captain promptly kills him.